 Figure 8: A) STEM ADF image of Mg-9Al thin film heat treated for 5 min at 300˚C. B) Relative compositions in at.% as quantified with EELS.

-Although there are a number of mechanisms in the nanocrystalline thin film system that impede grain boundary mobility and lead to a high grain growth exponent, the activation energy for grain growth (31.1. kJ/mole) determined in the present is much lower than in microcrystalline pure Mg [24], bulk Mg-Al alloys [16] and even in mechanically alloyed nanopowder [10].
+Although there are a number of mechanisms in the nanocrystalline thin film system that impede grain boundary mobility and lead to a high grain growth exponent, the activation energy for grain growth (31.1. kJ/mol) determined in the present work is much lower than in microcrystalline pure Mg [24], bulk Mg-Al alloys [16] and even in mechanically alloyed nanopowder [10].
 The activation energy for grain boundary diffusion in Mg is reported to be 92 kJ/mol and in Al it is 84 kJ/mol [29], suggesting a mechanism different from grain boundary diffusion to be responsible for the low activation energy measured in this work.